sindresorhus/cpy/readme.md

 Type: `Function`

 Function to filter files to copy.

-Should accept source file object as argument.
+Receives a source file object as the first argument.

 Return true to include, false to exclude.
-Can also return a Promise that resolves to true or false.
+You can also return a Promise that resolves to true or false.

 ```js
 const cpy = require('cpy');